Tschirnhausen cubic

 can be drawn as a cubic Bézier curve.
 It is a special case of a sinusoidal spiral, of a pursuit curve, and of a Pythagorean hodograph curve.

-The original study of this curve, by Ehrenfried von Tschirnhaus, found it as a caustic of light reflected in a parabolic mirror.
+The original study of this curve, by Ehrenfried von Tschirnhaus, found it as a caustic, the bright curve formed by light reflected in a parabolic mirror.
 It was used by Eugène Catalan in an angle trisection, and it appears among the geodesics of the Enneper surface.

 History

 The curve was studied by Ehrenfried von Tschirnhaus, Guillaume de l'Hôpital, Pierre Bouguer, and Eugène Catalan.
 It was given the name Tschirnhausen cubic in a 1900 paper by Raymond Clare Archibald, though it is sometimes known as de L'Hôpital's cubic or the trisectrix of Catalan.

 Tschirnhaus wrote about this curve in a 1690 publication in Acta Eruditorum, concerned with geometrical optics.
 He showed that it arises as the caustic of parallel light rays (light rays from a source infinitely far away) reflected from a parabolic mirror.
 L'Hôpital included it in an 1696 textbook on calculus, Analyse des infiniment petits, pour l’intelligence des lignes courbes.

 Bouguer included this curve in a 1732 study of pursuit curves.
 He observed that for a pursuer moving twice as fast as their linearly-moving target and always moving directly towards the target rather than anticipating their movement (intuitively, like a dog chasing its master on a walk), the curve resulting from this motion is cubic.

 Much later, Catalan used this curve, and a parabola associated with it, as part of an angle trisection.
 Catalan published this work in a letter in 1885, but writes that he originally derived it in 1832, in a paper that by 1885 was "yellowed by age".
 As Catalan observed, and used in this construction, the Tschirnhausen cubic is the negative pedal curve of a parabola, with respect to the focus of the parabola.